doorgan/blog/src/posts/2021/04/the_elixir_ast.md

     end
 end
 ```
 Now the next step is to get the information out of the field calls.
-Each line shoul be a field definition like this one:
+Each line should be a field definition like this one:
 ```elixir
 field :description, String.t, enforced?: true
 ```